Filed Under: Ugly Things You Find on the Interwebs

 The endings are not always so happy.

 Stops are often humiliating and insulting, as in the case of some Boston teens who testified they were told, “People in your hood ride bikes to shoot people” (emphasis theirs) and “We had to stop you.
 You look suspicious.”
 In Fort Lauderdale, a female African-American commuter-cyclist had her bike confiscated by officers who claimed it was probably stolen, as she hadn’t registered it.
-Richmond Spokes staff members were harassed in front of well-known advocate Brian Drayton’s home, and told that the turkey bone found in a staff member’s pocket was drug paraphernalia because, according Drayton’s summary of the supervising officer’s remarks, “80% of the cyclist [sic] in Richmond at night are involved in drug, robbery, and violent offenses and [officers] where [sic] just keeping the community safe by profiling cyclist [sic], and liberal hippies in the iron triangle.”
+Richmond Spokes staff members were harassed in front of well-known advocate Brian Drayton’s home, and told that the turkey bone found in a staff member’s pocket was drug paraphernalia because, according to Drayton’s summary of the supervising officer’s remarks, “80% of the cyclist [sic] in Richmond at night are involved in drug, robbery, and violent offenses and [officers] where [sic] just keeping the community safe by profiling cyclist [sic], and liberal hippies in the iron triangle.”

 Here in L.A., just last October, 22-year-old Clinton Alford was tackled, viciously kicked in the head, and then arrested for resisting arrest.
 Officers had been on the lookout for a robbery suspect, seen him riding on the sidewalk at Avalon and 55th, and apparently decided he was potentially riding away from the scene of a crime.
 He was not.